P47Phoenix/Rebus.AwsSnsAndSqs/CONTRIBUTE.md

 public class LinkedList<T,K>
 {}
 ```

-Files
+### Files

 One class per file.
-Do not put multiple classes in the same file.
+Avoid putting multiple classes in the same file.

 Avoid files with more than 500 lines of code excluding machine generated code

 ### Var Keyword

 Only use var when the right side of the assignment clearly indicates the type of variable.

-Do not assign method return types or complex expressions into a var variable, with the exception of LINQ projections that result in an anonymous type.
+Avoid assigning method return types or complex expressions into a var variable, with the exception of LINQ projections that result in an anonymous type.

 Use the var keyword appropriately

 ```csharp
 //Avoid
 var myVariable = DoSomething();
 //Correct
 var name = EmployeeName;
 ```

 ### Lambda Expressions

 Mimic the code layout of a regular method.
 Omit the variable type and rely on type inference, yet use parenthesis

-Format Lambda's appropriately
+Format Lambdas appropriately

 ```csharp
 delegate void SomeDelegate(string someString);